 - Rehab and prehab for CrossFit athletes

-When you niche down, your content speaks directly to one person's problem.
-That person shares it with their friends who have the same problem.
-Growth becomes organic because your content is genuinely relevant to a specific audience.
+When you niche down, your content speaks to one person's problem.
+That person shares it with friends who have the same problem, and growth gets easier because your content is actually relevant.

-Consider this: a generic "personal trainer" competes with millions of others.
-A "strength coach for women returning to fitness after pregnancy" competes with maybe a few hundred.
-And those few hundred serve different geographic areas, have different personalities, use different approaches.
-Your real competition shrinks dramatically.
+A generic "personal trainer" competes with millions.
+A "strength coach for women returning to fitness after pregnancy" competes with maybe a few hundred, and those few hundred serve different areas with different personalities and methods.
+Your real competition shrinks fast.

 Mistakes Fitness Coaches Make on Social Media